-*Ends 11/24.
-One-way shipping only.
+*Ends 12/31.
 Residential liftgate charges may apply with transmission orders.
-Not valid for AK or HI.

 Features and Benefits